CHOcho-quan/RoboticsAlgorithms/README.md

   ![](./results/prm.png)

 - RRT\
-  Simple RRT planning with global obstacle map.\
+  Simple RRT planning with global obstacle map.
-  TO BE UPDATED - RRT* Algorithm
   ![](./results/rrt.png)

   However, slow due to its limit in complex maps that has narrow paths.